ChristopheDuong/Practicing-Data-Discovery/README.md

 Practicing-Data-Discovery
 =========================

 This work on Visualization was done using javascript library (D3.js and add-on C3.js) as I was helping one of my teacher to build a modelling tool (first version using Logistic Regression).
-The goal is to provide a chart visualization for variable selection to include a model:
+The goal is to provide a chart visualization for variable selection to include in a model:

 http://christopheduong.github.io/Practicing-Data-Discovery/charts/index.html